CBAlexander/ConAgents/NLU Stuff/Receptionist_Bot/data/nlu.md

     - can I check in [Tomasz Mosak](person) to room [1.46](check_in_room)
     - check in [Keir Convery](person) to room [1.46](check_in_room)

-## intent:bot_challenge
-    - are you a bot?
-    - are you a human?
-    - am I talking to a bot?
-    - am I talking to a human?

 ## intent:cancel_room
     - I'd like to cancel room [1.46](cancel_room)
     - cancel room [1.46](cancel_room)